DevExpress/devextreme-documentation/concepts/Common/Accessibility/00 Overview/15 Screen Reader Support.md

-Screen reader support allows users with visual impairments to access and comprehend the content.
+Screen reader support allows users with visual impairments to access the content.
 DevExtreme components include the following features that ensure the screen reader works properly:

 - `aria-*` labels.
 - Descriptions.